-They will also be quite judgemental.
-If others don’t present themselves according to a narcissist’s standards they’ll be harsh in their critique.
-It may be subtle at first with just a comment here and there.
-But it will slip out on occasions and you have to be able to identify it.
+Dating a narcissist will leave you dealing with them being judgemental.
+If others don’t present themselves according to a narcissist’s standards, they’ll be harsh in their critique.
+It may be subtle at first, with just comment here and there.
+But it will slip out on occasion and you have to be able to identify it.
 They may also judge your appearance, too.

 2. They’re confident.